How Does Laser Marking Work?

 What are the different types of marking?

-There are different types of laser marking, each with its own unique array of properties.
+There are different types of laser marking machine processes, each with its own unique array of properties.
 We’ve covered each of these briefly below.

-This is a process reserved for metals.
+The annealing process is reserved for metals.
 While the majority of marks produced are black, the oxidisation that occurs beneath the surface with annealing will result in a colour change.
-The colour will be dependent on the level of heat, but typical colours are yellow, red and green.
+Frequently used for marking iron, the colour will be dependent on the level of heat, but typical colours are yellow, red and green.

 As discussed earlier, laser engraving is a process that is sufficiently different from marking to be considered an application in its own right.
 However, the two are often compared together, so it’s worth touching on here.